ganbuan/CyberNotebook/README.md

 **unshadow [path_to_passwd_file] [path_to_shadow_file]**: invokes shadow tool

 Note: you can use the entire files or just the relevant line from each

+For single crack mode:

+Single crack mode uses word mangling, which mutates a starting word (e.g. a username) to generate a wordlist based on relevant factors for the target you're trying to crack.
+John's word mangling is also compatible with the GECOS field, which contains general information about a user found in /etc/shadow.

+**john --single --format=[format] [path_to_file]**: use single crack mode

+Note: prepending the hash with the user name is needed (e.g. adding mike to 1efee03cdcb96d90ad48ccc7b8666033 -> mike:1efee03cdcb96d90ad48ccc7b8666033)